A Turning Point for Food Security in Vermont

 We will be returning to the state house next year to advocate for increased funding in the state budget, building upon this momentum toward meaningful food security in our state.
 Additionally, we will seek base funding, which would mean our local food access programs would receive State support every year, sustaining them so that they can consistently serve our community members and farmers without so many fluctuations (and, hopefully, make Crop Cash Plus permanent!).
 We are also heartened by this allocation of funding because it is an important step forward on a key strategy outlined in the Vermont Food Security Roadmap, a guide to ensuring all Vermonters are food-secure by 2035.
 Public funding for these food access programs marks strong momentum toward meaningful food security in our state.

-If you’d like to take an active role in implementing the Vermont Food Security Roadmap, Hunger Free Vermont would love for NOFA-VT members to consider joining their local Hunger Council.
+Additionally, if you’d like to take an active role in implementing the Vermont Food Security Roadmap, Hunger Free Vermont would love for NOFA-VT members to consider joining their local Hunger Council.
 These 10 state-wide coalitions of community members and local organizations work together to share information, raise awareness, brainstorm solutions, and build effective collaborations.
 No matter where you live in Vermont, there's a group of people working to end hunger and improve food security.
 Membership is open to anyone who wants to be a part of this work!